-Organisations can register their HREC(s) by completing the Registration Form and submitting documentation that demonstrates that their HREC(s) meets the requirements of the National Statement.
+Organisations can register their HREC(s) by completing the registration form and uploading documentation that demonstrates that their HREC(s) meets the requirements of the National Statement:

 Change of HREC details

-Once an HREC is registered, it must notify us of certain changes to it or its organisation’s contact details by completing the Change of HREC Details Form.
+Once an HREC is registered, it must notify us of certain changes to it or its organisation's contact details by completing the following form: